TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.57.md

 ---

-Now Elisabeth's time was fulfilled that she should be delivered; and she brought forth a son.
+Now the time that Elizabeth should give birth was fulfilled, and she brought forth a son.